 Druid Movement: Walk - 45ft | Sprint - 65ft | Range - Melee/30ft

-Bramblethorn Aura[Passive]: The druid summons powerful thorn like armor to protect itself and those within short range of it.
-All allied units within a 15ft radius will deal 15% of all damage taken back to any melee attackers.
-Cannot be used in commander mode.
-Range: 15ft
+Bramblethorn Aura[Passive]: The druid summons powerful thorn like armour to protect itself and those within a short range.
+All allied units within the aura’s radius will deal 25% of all damage taken back to any melee attackers.
+Range: Self

 Support: 2 points spent, +2 mod healing to all spells and class abilities Politician 3 points spent, +3 mod on all diplomatic rolls Calm : Diplomat characters may attempt to reroll a failed social attempt that might have enraged or dissuaded its intended target.
 Cannot be used to re-roll other players’ failed attempts.